 Ingredients needed

-- Baby spinach.
-This spinach is the most tender and the best to use for this recipe.
-If you can't find it, regular spinach will work but just make sure to remove the stems.
+- Large leaf spinach.
+This spinach is ideal because it is cheaper than baby spinach and the cooking will break it down well.
+If you can't find it, baby spinach will work but just make sure to remove the stems.

 - Pancetta.
 This is the salty bite in the recipe.